neulab/prompt2model/prompt2model/model_trainer/readme.md

 ## GenerationModelTrainer

 The `GenerationModelTrainer` is a concrete implementation of the `BaseTrainer` class specifically designed for training generation models.
-It supports both encoder-decoder models (T5-type) and decoder-only models (GPT-type).
+It supports encoder-decoder (T5-type) and decoder-only (GPT-type) models.

 ## Usage